codebender828/svm-transaction-serializer-toolkit/README.md

 4. Check that you have the correct permissions on the vault
 5. For SPL token transfers, verify that:
    - The token mint address is correct
+   - You're using the correct token program (Legacy or Token-2022)
    - The source token account exists and has enough tokens
    - The fee payer has permission to transfer from the source account